Author:

 MOST PEOPLE ARE POWERLESS TO STOP IT

-We do understand the issues and the emotions involved by a spouse that found their mate – not only in an intimate relationship online – but also sending money to this stranger.
+We do understand the issues and the emotions involved by a spouse who found their mate – not only in an intimate relationship online – but also sending money to this stranger.
 These are real trust-breaking issues.
 But it is important to remember the significant difference – intent and manipulation.

 Spouses should be upset with the scammers, not their spouses!